-The audiologist will do a series of advanced listening tests in which your child will listen to different sounds and respond when she hears them.
-For instance, she might repeat them or push a button.
-The doctor also may attach painless electrodes to your child's ears and head to measure how her brain reacts to sound.
+The audiologist will do a series of advanced listening tests in which your child will listen to different sounds and respond when they hear them.
+For instance, they might repeat them or push a button.
+The doctor also may attach painless electrodes to your child's ears and head to measure how their brain reacts to sound.

 Children usually aren't tested for APD until age 7 because their responses to the listening test may not be accurate when they're younger.

 There's no cure for APD, and the treatment is specific to each person.
 But it usually focuses on the following areas:

 - Classroom support: Electronic devices, like an FM (frequency modulation) system, can help your child hear the teacher more clearly.
-And his teachers can suggest ways to help him focus his attention, like sitting toward the front of the class and limiting background noise.
+And their teachers can suggest ways to help them focus their attention, like sitting toward the front of the class and limiting background noise.

 - Making other skills stronger: Things like memory, problem-solving, and other learning skills can help your child deal with APD.

 - Therapy: Speech therapy can help your child recognize sounds and improve conversational skills.
 And reading support that focuses on specific areas where your child has trouble can be helpful as well.

 You can make a few changes at home, too.
 Cover hard floors with rugs to reduce echoes, and limit use of the TV, radio, and other noisy electronics.